grafana/grafana-infinity-datasource/website/src/wiki/provisioning.md

   basicAuth: true
   basicAuthUser: <<YOUR USER NAME.
 Example -- github_id>>
   jsonData:
+    oauthPassThru: <<true or false>> -- false by default.
+Set to true if you want to pass the auth token from grafana
     tlsSkipVerify: <<true or false>> -- false by default
     tlsAuth: <<true or false>> -- false by default
     tlsAuthWithCACert: <<true or false>> -- false by default